Wednesday, November 12, 2025

 SG's New Chapter is BIG

-Back in 2020, the developers had left Lab Zero Games because of Mike Z's behavior and went on to form their own development studio dubbed thee Future Club.
-This is a development studio they formed and it's basically the same people without Mike Z. They also stepped up for the development of the Skullgirls IP with Hidden Variable because they stated that they planned to work with the people who left Lab Zero, which is a great thing.
-Back in 2021, the next chapter of Skullgirls development has began with the Season 1 Pass that contains four new characters.
-Back in 2024, the Season 1 Pass containing Annie, Umbrella, Black Dahlia and Marie is complete and the update for the Nintendo Switch and Xbox ports were done and dusted so that they would double their efforts on the general balance patch.
-Originally, they wanted to bring in the additional voice content, but they decided to release it in 2025 for quality so that there wouldn't be problems.
-But what happened?
+Now, before we can actually go over what happened and why Hidden Variable left what was essentially their baby, we need to talk about how Hidden Variable took over the whole franchise in the first place.
+Back in 2020, the developers had left Lab Zero Games because of Mike Z's behavior and went on to form their own development studio, Future Club.
+This is a development studio they formed and it's basically the same people without Mike Z. They also stepped up for the development of the Skullgirls IP with Hidden Variable because they stated that they planned to work with the people who left Lab Zero Games, which is a great thing.

-It wasn't just Hidden Variable that is no longer involved in Skullgirls development, but Future Club as well, the same people minus Mike Z as they were working on their first original indie title, Part Time Hero: I'm Broke, but I'm Here to Save the World.
+But it turns out that Hidden Variable is not the only company that walked away because Future Club also walked away from Skullgirls development, the same people minus Mike Z, as they were working on their first original indie title, Part Time Hero: I'm Broke, but I'm Here to Save the World.
 But it did not reach the funding goal.
 It fell way short from it.
 And now, they are on hibernation, but they'll be back at some point.
-With no developer in sight, there's no way Skullgirls can continue active development... until one glimmer of hope came.

 Speaking of 2nd Encore, this brings me to my point.
 Remember what I said that additional VO for the Season Pass characters are still on the docket?
-I don't think that we're get the additional VO for the Season Pass characters this year Hidden Variable had originally planned before they quit Skullgirls development, so I have thought about this for a while and believe that Autumn is not gonna pick up where Hidden Variable left off during the development of 2nd Encore this year because they got to get the extraordinarily long promised feature being Guilds out of the way first before taking over 2nd Encore development.
+I don't think that we're get the additional VO for the Season Pass characters this year Hidden Variable had originally planned before they quit Skullgirls development, so I have thought about this for a while and believe that Autumn is not gonna pick up where Hidden Variable left off during the development of 2nd Encore this year because they need to get the extraordinarily long promised feature being Guilds out of the way first before taking over 2nd Encore development.
 But that's just me speculating and spitballing.
 But it can be true because if we go back to Jason for a second here...

 "However, it has become especially clear that we have not been delivering on our promises to you the fans; to bring new characters, stories, features, and game modes in the way you deserved.
 To be blunt, that is why we're making changes now."

-Now, this is something you need to hone in on.
-This means Autumn is making changes to guarantee us to bring in new characters, stories and all that to not just Mobile, but 2nd Encore as well in the way we wanted, so Roxie and the Season 2 Pass are thankfully still on the docket and this is considered as big.
 Just so you know, I don't think that Autumn is gonna poke the bear when it comes to Skullgirls that they wouldn't release new characters or pick up where Hidden Variable left off with development of left over content like additional VO for the Season Pass characters in 2nd Encore until the Guilds are released as Guilds are an extraordinarily long promised feature being the most important one and fair enough.
+Skullgirls development may not be the same as when Hidden Variable was involved, but we did have a Backstage Pass that featured new variants for the Renoir sisters, though.
+It became another reason why I wanted Umbrella to make her playable debut so bad, along with a Louise Belcher palette that got as close as it did with a Linda Belcher palette for Parasoul.

 While Autumn taking over Skullgirls' ongoing development is a great deal, there is one thing that could've happened that serves as a silver-lining of all this.
 Now, if I remember correctly, Naughty Dog and Sony had worked together under a licensing deal from Universal to make Crash Team Racing after Sony negotiated between the companies after Universal treated Naughty Dog poorly by turning off the air conditioning to the building, right?
-So, if Future Club was still involved in Skullgirls' development while Hidden Variable is still having a legal dispute with Autumn, then maybe they could negotiate between the companies, meaning that both Hidden Variable and Future Club would work together under a licensing deal from Autumn so that Hidden Variable would have the least amount of contact with Autumn as possible.
+So, if Future Club was still involved in Skullgirls' development while Hidden Variable is still having a legal dispute with Autumn, then maybe they could negotiate between the companies so that both Hidden Variable and Future Club would work together under a licensing deal from Autumn so that Hidden Variable would have the least amount of contact with Autumn as possible.

 No comments: